 Acts of violence and harassment based on sex or gender, including sexual orientation, gender identity, and gender expression, may also constitute crimes.
-Individuals who have experienced incidents involving one or more of these behaviors are protected by federal laws, specifically Title IX https://www.puc.edu/campus-services/title-ix and the Clery Act, which mandates the contents of this report.
+Individuals who have experienced incidents involving one or more of these behaviors are protected by federal laws, specifically Title IX (policy) and the Clery Act, which mandates the contents of this report.